 Introduction and Eligibility

-- The WRDC Fellows program is intended to recognize individuals who have demonstrated
+- The WRDC Fellows program was intended to recognize individuals who have demonstrated

 a strong commitment to the Rural West and who have exhibited excellence in Community

-- WRDC Fellows will work with and be a resource to the Western Rural Development Center.
+- WRDC Fellows worked with and were a resource to the Western Rural Development Center.

-- To be considered as a WRDC Fellow, an individual must be engaged in and currently
+- To be considered as a WRDC Fellow, an individual had to be engaged in and currently

 have been employed in these activities for at least four years.

-- The WRDC Board of Directors will annually issue a call for nominations.
+- The WRDC Board of Directors issued an annual call for nominations.

-- Nominations may be made to the WRDC Board of Directors by a member of the WRDC
+- Nominations were submitted to the WRDC Board of Directors by a member of the WRDC

-Board

-of Directors, an Agricultural Experiment Station or Cooperative Extension State Director,
+Board of Directors, an Agricultural Experiment Station or Cooperative Extension State

-- The nomination packet must include evidence of Community Development excellence and
+- The nomination packet had to include evidence of Community Development excellence

 - Fellows are approved by the WRDC Board of Directors.

-- No more than two Fellows will be approved from any state or territory during any calendar
+- No more than two Fellows were to be approved from any state or territory during any

-year, and there will be no more than four Fellows from any state or territory at any
+calendar year, and there will be no more than four Fellows from any state or territory

-- Fellows will serve three-year terms.
+- Fellows served three-year terms.
 At the conclusion of this three-year term, individuals

 Responsibilities of WRDC Fellows

-- WRDC Fellows will support and assist in the promotion of Western Rural Development
+- WRDC Fellows supported and assisted in the promotion of Western Rural Development

 Center projects and activities.

-- Fellows will provide leadership in identifying issues and concerns of the Rural West
+- Fellows provided leadership in identifying issues and concerns of the Rural West and

-- Fellows will primarily be connected by electronic means including email, Web, and
+- Fellows were primarily connected by electronic means including email, Web, and teleconferencing.

-- Fellows are eligible to serve as Visiting Fellows at the Western Rural Development
+- Fellows were eligible to serve as Visiting Fellows at the Western Rural Development

 Benefits of Serving as a WRDC Fellow

 - Recognition for excellence.
-This recognition will assist in tenure and promotion and
+This recognition assisted in tenure and promotion helped

 - An opportunity to interact with and learn from other Fellows.